AnXh3L0/otf-report-poc-syntax/src/app/page.md

 title: Getting started
 ---

-This report covers the activities supported by Open Technology Fund (OTF), with a small number of exceptions for highly sensitive projects, from March 2022 through December 2022 with FY2021 funds {% .lead %}
+This report covers the activities supported by Open Technology Fund (OTF), with a small number of exceptions for highly sensitive projects, from January 2023 through December 2023 with fiscal year (FY) 2022 funds. {% .lead %}

 {% quick-links %}